hansbuehler/cdxbasics/README.md

             self.config_training.done()

-Use <tt>copy()</tt> to make a bona fide copy of a child, without marking the source child as 'done'.
+Use `copy()` to make a bona fide copy of a child, without marking the source child as 'done'.

 #### Self-recording all available configs